ChaoticGasi/fx_robbery/README.md

 2. Place the script in your FiveM server's resources directory.
 3. Add `start [script_name]` to your server's `server.cfg` file.
 4. Restart your server and configure the script settings as desired.

-Enhance your server's roleplay with this robust robbery script and bring thrilling heists to your gameplay!
-Download now and start robbing!